wp-plugins/insert-html-snippet/readme.txt

 ★ [Insert HTML Snippet User Guide](http://docs.xyzscripts.com/wordpress-plugins/insert-html-snippet/ "Insert HTML Snippet User Guide")
 ★ [Insert HTML Snippet FAQ](http://kb.xyzscripts.com/wordpress-plugins/insert-html-snippet/ "Insert HTML Snippet FAQ")

-= 1.
-The Insert Html Snippet is not working properly. =
+= The Insert Html Snippet is not working properly. =

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
 Make sure all files of the `insert html snippet` plugin uploaded to the folder `wp-content/plugins/`

+= Can I use shortcodes in html snippet ? =

+Yes ofcourse.

-= 2.
-I have 2 html shortcodes placed adjacently, but only one of them works. =
+= I have 2 html shortcodes placed adjacently, but only one of them works. =

 Please use a whitespace to separate 2 shortcodes.